 - 4 ounces truffle cheese

-- To roast chestnuts: cut chestnuts in half and place in a large pan or pot.
+- Roast chestnuts: Cut the chestnuts in half and place in a large pan or pot.
 Heat over medium heat, stirring occasionally until inner flesh is soft (when the tip of a knife easily cuts through), about 20 minutes.

-- To arrange platter: arrange dip, sauerkraut, artichoke hearts, olives, honey, fruit, cheese, and nuts on platter.
+- Arrange the platter: Arrange dip, sauerkraut, artichoke hearts, olives, honey, fruit, cheese, and nuts on the platter.
 Serve with wine and enjoy on a winter night!